Audit & Supervision

 DORA Audit Support

-Get Audit-Ready With Cryptaguard
+Get Audit-Ready With Regulation DORA

-This platform is operated by Cryptaguard, a specialist team focused exclusively on DORA, operational resilience and GRC for EU financial institutions.
+We are a specialist team focused exclusively on DORA, operational resilience and GRC for EU financial institutions.
 We help banks, insurers, investment firms and ICT providers walk into a supervisory inspection with a defensible, evidence-complete audit file — and we have run readiness work across institutions in more than 20 EU countries.

 Audit Readiness Review